 Tip: If you want to change the default boring icon of a desktop shortcut, right-click on the newly created shortcut on the desktop, click Properties, click Change Icon button, and then select one of the available icons.
 If you want to choose a custom icon, click the Browse button and then navigate to the icon file (the file must be in .ico format).

 Pin shut down, hibernate, and sleep shortcuts to taskbar in Windows 10

-Step 1: Follow the above mentioned procedure to create shut down, hibernate, restart, and sleep shortcuts on Windows 10 desktop.
+Step 1: Follow the procedure mentioned above to create shut down, hibernate, restart, and sleep shortcuts on the Windows 10 desktop.

 Step 2: Once you have these shortcuts on the desktop, right-click on a shortcut and then click Pin to taskbar option.